cameron5906/conclave/samples/Conclave.Samples.CodeReview/README.md

 # Multi-Agent Code Review Sample

-This sample demonstrates Quorum's multi-agent capabilities with structured outputs by implementing a realistic code review system where multiple AI agents with different expertise analyze code from different perspectives.
+This sample demonstrates Conclave's multi-agent capabilities with structured outputs by implementing a realistic code review system where multiple AI agents with different expertise analyze code from different perspectives.

 ## What This Sample Shows